quotient-im/libQuotient/CONTRIBUTING.md

 see the traffic lights from them on the PR page.
 If your PR fails on any platform double-check that it's not your code causing it - and fix (or ask how to fix if you don't know) if it is.

-### clang-format

-We strongly recommend using clang-format (version 10 or newer) or, even better, use an IDE that supports it.
-This will lay over a tedious task of following the assumed code style from your shoulders (and fingers) to your computer.

 ### Other tools